-Most recently, Rob led the nationwide lottery-fixing investigation that uncovered seven fixed lottery tickets across five states with total face values of nearly $25 million.
+Prior to being elected, Rob served as Iowa’s chief public corruption prosecutor and uncovered the largest lottery rigging scheme in American history.
+It uncovered seven fixed lottery tickets across five states with total face values of nearly $25 million.
 He also led the prosecution to a resolution between six States and two defendants.
 All told, three criminals entered guilty pleas to six different counts and agreed to repay every dollar they stole.
 The leader is now in prison for up to 25 years; the others served time or have a permanent felony conviction.

 Rob Sand was born and raised in Decorah, Iowa, where his first job was catching chickens.
-His favorite childhood memories are of fishing, biking, and camping in a tiny shack on an island in the Mississippi near Lansing, Iowa.
 He found a passion for public service in high school, when he worked for two years to build a public skatepark.
 He graduated from Decorah High School in 2001.

 After high school, Rob attended and graduated from Brown University.
 There, he built a reputation for being able to work productively with individuals of all political persuasions.
 He built a class on political diversity that led to the creation of an institute for productive political discourse that still thrives today.
 He also published or presented research in three areas and taught at a reading camp for children.
 While there, Rob was named a Harry S Truman Scholar.

 After college, Rob chose to return to Iowa to attend Iowa Law School on a full merit scholarship.
 There, he also was the first student ever to be both a President of the Iowa Student Bar Association and an Editor-in-Chief of a law journal.
 He also led a student volunteer effort to commit over 1,000 hours of volunteer labor to cleaning and rebuilding Cedar Rapids after the 2008 floods.
 Before graduating he was awarded the Hancher-Finkbine Medallion, the University of Iowa’s highest award.